live-for-good/vulcan-social/README.md

 - ButtonAdd: component
 - ButtonRemove: component

-Even if the successCallback is optional, we highly recommend thatto use it to refetch your data.
+Even if the successCallback is optional, we highly recommend that to use it to refetch your data.

 ## More